-The BFF mom believes that communication is the key to a successful relationship, and wants her kids to be able to confide in her about anything, anytime.
-She tries to keep an open mind and an open heart, and makes it clear that there’s no problem you can’t talk through.
+The BFF mom believes that communication is the key to a successful relationship and wants her kids to be able to confide in her about anything at anytime.
+She tries to keep an open mind and an open heart and makes it clear that there’s no problem you can’t talk through.
 She has a great sense of humor, a big personality, is relaxed and friendly, and rarely gets seriously angry.
-BFF moms love throwing birthday parties, and know how to make any occasion entertaining.
+BFF moms love throwing birthday parties and know how to make any occasion entertaining.
 They are active, energetic, and fun to be around.

 Pros: She loves her kids for who they are.